 These factors induce most of the hair cells to enter the resting or telogen phase from the growing or anagen phase.
 Hair growth stops and the hair eventually falls off the scalp.

 Fasting, reduced consumption of proteins, and reduced levels of estrogen and thyroid hormones in the blood are closely associated with thinning hair.
 Psychologic stress may further aggravate hair loss.
+It is also found that you may experience hair shedding by the use of harsh hair products.

 How to prevent hair loss caused by fasting?